alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 For each university therefore, _n_ venue categories will be present, each with a count of venues of that category within 5 kilometres of the university.
 In this report we refer to Foursquare venues which appear in one of these categories as a 'positive facility' - i.e. a facility venue which fits the criteria of including natural/cultural provision and which could be considered to fostering a healthy and positive environment for work and study.

+While FourSquare's _search_ endpoint can be provided with a comma-separated list of categories, it was discovered that the API will only ever return 50 results and when combined the 5 kilometre radius this meant that requests would frequently hit this limit, limiting the usefulness and completeness of the data.
+The categories were therefore queried individually - this resulted in many more queries to the API (around 10,000) but a richer dataset.
+The data for each category was cached locally as a CSV file once obtained so that the API need only be used once.

 ### Research excellence data

 Where available for a university, data from the [Research Excellence Framework (REF) 2014](https://www.ref.ac.uk/2014/results/intro/) was incorporated into the university data.
 The REF exercise is conducted periodically in the United Kingdom as a means of assessing the research quality of universities.
 The REF dataset gives an assessment of research quality for each ‘unit of assessment’ (i.e. subject) where the quality of research is graded as 4 star (world-leading) down to 1 star (nationally recognised).
 The data is supplied with staff size information which can be re-processed to form university-wide quality ratings using staff full-time equivalent (FTE) figures as a weighting.